taxjar/vat_check/README.md

 ```

-Response for lookup if VAT ID is formatted correctly but the service timed out:
+VAT is formatted correctly but VIES times out:
 ```
 vat = VatCheck.new('GB333289454')
 vat.regex # true